devops329/jwt-pizza-factory/README.md

 https://www.npmjs.com/package/node-jose

-## Configuration
+### Configuration

 You must have a database available for use by the factory.
-You configure the connection to the database with a config file.
+You configure the connection to the database with a `config.js` file.

 ```js
 const config = {